 The characterization of pore space is a vital and fruitful aspect of soil investigation.
-Liquid, solid and gas constituents of the soil govern the form and development of pores, whose character in turn profoundly influences the nature and behavior of the soil.
+Physical, chemical, and biological influences acting on the liquid, solid and gas constituents of the soil determine the form and development of pores, whose character in turn profoundly influences the nature and behavior of the soil.